FrederickGeek8/freddy.us/_microposts/2026-04-13-trivial-outer-product.md

 Where $\bm{e}_i$ is the $i$th row or column of the identity matrix $\mathcal{I}$.

-One way of framing what this trivial decomposition does is it "paints in" the matrix $\mathbf{M}$ row-wise or column wise.
+One way of framing what this trivial decomposition does is it "paints in" the matrix $\mathbf{W}$ row-wise or column wise.
 Recalling the following visual from my previous post (pasted below), taking the outer product with the identity matrix row/column "paints in" whatever the other vector is into the resulting matrix.

 <div class="invertable">
 $$